Supermodel (Jill Sobule song)

-"Supermodel" is a song by American singer-songwriter Jill Sobule.
-It was initially released on the soundtrack to the 1995 film Clueless; that same year, Sobule included it on a reissue of her self-titled second studio album.
-The song was written by David Baerwald, David Kitay, Brian MacLeod, and Kristen Vigard, and produced by Brad Jones and Robin Eaton.
-Lava Records released it as the third single from the soundtrack and the second single from Sobule's album on August 22, 1995.
-The alternative rock song is about a teenage girl's desire to be a supermodel, which was inspired by excerpts from the teen magazine Sassy.
+"Supermodel" is a song by American singer-songwriter Jill Sobule from the soundtrack to the teen comedy film Clueless (1995), and the reissue of her self-titled second studio album (1995).
+It was written by David Baerwald, David Kitay, Brian MacLeod, and Kristen Vigard, and produced by Brad Jones and Robin Eaton.
+Atlantic and Lava Records released it as the soundtrack's third single and Jill Sobules second single on July 10, 1995.
+An alternative rock song, it was inspired by excerpts from Sassy and is about a teenage girl's desire to be a supermodel.

-"Supermodel" received positive reception from music critics, who praised the sarcastic nature of its lyrics.
-In Australia, the song peaked at number 53 on the ARIA Charts.
-Morgan Lawley directed its music video, which was heavily inspired by the 1976 film Carrie.
-In 2020, Sobule claimed that she had some regret over the song's single release.
+"Supermodel" received a positive reception from music critics, who praised the song's sarcastic lyrics and deemed it a highlight of the Clueless soundtrack.
+In Australia, the song spent five weeks on the ARIA Singles Chart where it peaked at number 53.
+Morgan Lawley directed its music video, which was heavily inspired by the supernatural horror film Carrie (1976).
+Sobule later voiced regret over the song's release as a follow-up to her breakthrough single "I Kissed a Girl".
+"Supermodel" was regularly included on the set lists for Sobule's tours.